brain-modelling-group/functional-brain-age/README.md

 ## About The Project

 - [ ] Add a pic of the main result here
-- [ ] Add a paragraph with the description of what this thing is and what it does

 The code in this repository estimates the 'age' of a segment of EEG recording from a paediatric population.
 This EEG based estimate of age is referred to as the function brain age (FBA).
 This code relates to the following publication with a Python and Matlab version available.

 **Inputs:**

-- (1) EEG file in EDF format (a segment of N2 sleep)
+- (1) EEG file in EDF format (a segment of N2 sleep).
-- (2) The age of the subject of EEG recording (expressed in years)
+- (2) The age of the subject of EEG recording (expressed in years).
 - (3) The prediction algorithm used:
     - training dataset: D1, D2 or D1&D2,
     - number of channels: 2 or 18,
     - algorithm type: neural netowrks or Gaussian process regression [Matlab version only]

 **Outputs:**
-- (1) Functional Brain Age (expressed in years)
+- (1) Functional Brain Age (expressed in years).
-- (2) Centile from Growth Chart based on our data
+- (2) Centile from Growth Chart based on our data.
-- (3) FBA corrected to align with growth chart
+- (3) FBA corrected to align with growth chart.
-- (4) Predicted age difference (PAD)
+- (4) Predicted age difference (PAD).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>